-1. Enjoy Halloween-themed music by candlelight at St. Ignatius Church
+1. Enjoy Halloween-themed concerts by candlelight

 2. Get lost in a corn maze